-As discussed in section 6.3 of this report, revisions have been proposed to the requirements for generating systems to ensure these systems support the ongoing maintenance of system security.
-The proposed revisions to the generating system requirements in chapter 3 work in tandem with the enhanced compliance arrangements proposed for chapter 4 of the Technical Rules (as discussed in section 7.4 of this report) to provide ongoing confidence that generators will contribute the technical requirements necessary to maintain power system security.
+As discussed in section 6.3 of this submission, revisions have been proposed to the requirements for generating systems to ensure these systems support the ongoing maintenance of system security.
+The proposed revisions to the generating system requirements in chapter 3 work in tandem with the enhanced compliance arrangements proposed for chapter 4 of the Technical Rules (as discussed in section 7.4 of this submission) to provide ongoing confidence that generators will contribute the technical requirements necessary to maintain power system security.

-Given the importance of generators meeting their technical requirements, it is critical that those requirements are well documented and readily accessible to the Network Service Provider, AEMO and the relevant generator.
+EDM 64171098 Page 83 Given the importance of generators meeting their technical requirements, it is critical that those requirements are well documented and readily accessible to the Network Service Provider, AEMO and the relevant generator.